-When Peopletrail doesn’t find an applicant on the Sex Offender Registry, it can be hard to explain to clients why the applicant has a criminal record, but not on the states and the federal registries.
-It would be great if we could confidently search the databases for a name, but it’s not reliant enough to be trusted as a stand-alone source.
+When Peopletrail doesn’t find an applicant on the Sex Offender Registry, it can be hard to explain to clients why they have a criminal record, but not on the states and the federal registries.
+It would be great to search the databases for a name confidently, but it’s not reliant enough to be trusted as a stand-alone source.

 Overall, the Sex Offender Registry is exceptionally complicated and broken in its current state.

 Author: Katie L. Adams-Anderton is the Compliance Manager of Peopletrail.
 Katie’s expertise comes from her experience in compliance, bankruptcy, and debt collection law, where she has held numerous positions.